mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

 Field | Type | Description
 ------|------|------------
 renameCollection | string | The namespace of the collection to rename.
 The namespace is a combination of the database name and the name of the collection. to | string | The new namespace of the collection.
-Moving a collection/table from one database to another succeeds preovided the both databases reside in the same filesystem.
+Moving a collection/table from one database to another succeeds provided the databases reside in the same filesystem.

 ## [Diagnostic Commands](https://docs.mongodb.com/manual/reference/command/nav-diagnostic/)